 Recently, a surge of applicants flooded the talent pool.
 Hiring managers tell me they see hundreds and sometimes more than one thousand applicants for a position.
 When an overwhelmed manager asks me how to filter through, I share one of Talentfoot’s most reliable and important hiring tools: the candidate scorecard.

-You need to find a stellar employee, but the amount of responses is daunting.
+You need to find a stellar digital marketer, but the amount of responses is daunting.
 Recruiters face this challenge frequently.
 Allow me to let you in on a little secret.
 The most equitable and efficient way to select a candidate is with a scorecard.